MicrosoftDocs/entra-docs/docs/global-secure-access/concept-palo-alto-coexistence.md

 Enable the Microsoft 365 traffic forwarding profile for your Microsoft Entra tenant.
 For more information about enabling and disabling profiles, see [Global Secure Access (preview) traffic forwarding profiles](concept-traffic-forwarding.md).

-Install and configure the Global Secure Access Client on end-user devices.
+Install and configure the Global Secure Access client on end-user devices.
 For more information about clients, see [Global Secure Access clients](concept-clients.md).
 To learn how to install the Windows client, see [Global Secure Access client for Windows](how-to-install-windows-client.md).

 ## Palo Alto Networks configuration